-The semi-supervised \acrshort{vae} effectively structured its latent space aligning \acrshort{adas13} scores, with the first latent dimension, $z_0$, capturing the trajectory of dementia progression.
-As illustrated in Fig. \ref{fig:corr_adas}, $z_0$ arranged the test subjects along a continuum reflecting cognitive decline, indicating that the model successfully learned a clinically meaningful representation of disease severity.
+The primary objective of our framework is to learn a latent neuroimaging biomarker ($z_0$) that captures dementia progression.
+Fig. \ref{fig:corrs_z0} demonstrates that $z_0$ successfully arranges subjects along a continuum reflecting cognitive decline ($|r| = 0.790$, $p \ll 0.001$ for \acrshort{adas13}, and $|r| = 0.810$, $p \ll 0.001$ for \acrshort{fdg}), indicating that the model learned a clinically meaningful biomarker of disease severity.
 The color code shows the diagnosis of the subjects: \acrshort{hc}, \acrfull{mci}, and \acrshort{ad}.

+To further assess the robustness of the similarity regularization with respect to the choice of similarity metric, we retrained the model using the Spearman rank correlation instead of the Pearson correlation within the regularization term.
+The results were highly consistent with those obtained using Pearson (Spearman correlation $|\rho| = 0.77$, $p \ll 0.001$ for \acrshort{adas13}), demonstrating that the learned association is not dependent on the specific similarity metric employed.

-Additionally, we examined the relationship between $z_0$ and several key biomarkers of dementia.
-As shown in Fig. \ref{fig:biomarkers}, brain regions typically affected in \acrshort{ad}\textemdash such as the hippocampus \cite{jack2008alzheimer}, medial temporal lobes \cite{wuestefeld2024medial}, entorhinal cortex \cite{igarashi2023entorhinal}, and fusiform gyrus\textemdash exhibited varying degrees of correlation with $z_0$.
-Notably, the hippocampus and medial temporal regions displayed good associations, while the fusiform gyrus showed only a weak correlation \cite{braak1991neuropathological}.
+To validate the biological relevance of this biomarker, we examined its relationship with established structural biomarkers affected in \acrshort{ad} (Fig. \ref{fig:biomarkers}). $z_0$ showed moderate-to-strong correlations with hippocampal volume (|r|=0.48) \cite{jack2008alzheimer}, medial temporal lobes (|r|=0.45) \cite{wuestefeld2024medial}, and entorhinal cortex (|r|=0.37) \cite{igarashi2023entorhinal}, consistent with the known progression of \acrshort{ad}.
+Notably, the hippocampus and medial temporal regions showed robust associations, whereas the fusiform gyrus presented only a weak correlation \cite{braak1991neuropathological}.